luka-duretic/DartArena/README.md

 Deployment - on Render as web-services (frontend, backend)
  - [dartarena-frontend.onrender.com](https://dartarena-frontend.onrender.com/), currently web-app is not LIVE!

+## Architecture
+This app is developed with principles of MVC architecture to achieve separation of user interface logic, business logic and data.
+Therefore communication between layers and data transaction are based on REST API.
+All communication is secured by JWT authentication and data filtering.
+ - front-end - user interface logic, initiate interaction with server, file-based routing
+ - back-end - business/server logic, database access, data validation
+ - database - online platform Supabase, relational, connected to server with Hibernate ORM

 ## Local Installation
 Instructions how to run DartArena project localy on your device.